razinsyakib/razinsyakib/README.md

 - 📫 How to reach me **razinsyakib@gmail.com**

 ### My Bio 📄
 Computer Science graduate with internship experience as a Backend developer at Fishku Indonesia.
-Skilled in building backend systems, managing databases, and cloud computing.
-Comfortable working with Node.js, JavaScript, TypeScript, Express.js, PostgreSQL, MongoDB, Redis, and Google Cloud.
+Skilled in building backend systems, managing database, and cloud computing.
+Comfortable working with Node.js, JavaScript, TypeScript, Express.js, PostgreSQL, Redis, and AWS Cloud.
 I’m actively improving my teamwork and communication skills through collaborative projects, and I’m committed to contributing and making a positive impact on the team. 💻🌱

 Backend Developer | Cloud Engineer